 - Chemotherapy using medications that either fight the cancer cells or help the body's immune system fight cancer cells.

 - Radiation treatment that essentially burns away cancer cells.

-For more information about breast cancer, see the links on the next page.
+For more information about breast cancer, see the links below.

 - The American Cancer Society, "Detailed Guide: Breast Cancer" http://www.cancer.org

 - National Cancer Institute, U.S. National Institutes of Health http://www.cancer.gov

 St. Louis University Medical Center